agilecrm/rest-api/README.md

 ###dev/api/events
 Method: PUT

-Update an event.
-To update the event, we should provide the event id in the request object, otherwise it will be considered as a new event.
+- Updates an event.
+To update the event, the event id has to be provided in the request object.
+Otherwise, it will be considered as a new event.

 ###Using curl :
 ```sh